 We believe that strong laws like cosmetic pesticides bans can protect us, as well as pets and wildlife, from the harms associated with the use of toxic chemicals.
 One year after Quebec enacted a similar ban, the number of households using chemical pesticides plunged to four per cent.
 That same year, Statistics Canada reported that 43 per cent of Manitoba households had used pesticides.

-When this legislation becomes law in 2015, Manitobans will join people in six provinces (Quebec, Ontario, P.E.I., New Brunswick, Nova Scotia and Newfoundland & Labrador) who are living in healthier environments because of a cosmetic pesticide ban.
+In 2015, Manitobans joined people in six provinces (Quebec, Ontario, P.E.I., New Brunswick, Nova Scotia and Newfoundland & Labrador) who are living in healthier environments because of a cosmetic pesticide ban.

-It will be an offence to buy, sell or use any of the chemicals prohibited under the law and offenders may be subject to fines.
+It is an offence to buy, sell or use any of the chemicals prohibited under the law and offenders may be subject to fines.